-7. Waste tires and waste tire material shall be treated according to an acceptable and effective disease vector control plan approved by the administrative authority.
+8. maintain an acceptable and effective disease vector control plan approved by the administrative authority;

-8. Waste tires and waste tire material stored outside shall be maintained in piles, the dimensions of which shall not exceed 10 feet in height, 20 feet in width, and 200 feet in length or in such dimensions as approved by the administrative authority.
+9. maintain waste tires and waste tire material in piles, the dimensions of which shall not exceed 10 feet in height, 20 feet in width, and 200 feet in length or in such dimensions as approved by the administrative authority.
+The number of piles shall be based on the maximum amount of waste tires and/or waste tire material to be stored in accordance with Paragraph G.12 of this Section, the dimensions of the piles, and an appropriate industry standard density;

-9. Waste tire or waste tire material piles shall be separated by lanes with a minimum width of 50 feet to allow access by emergency vehicles and equipment.
+10. maintain lanes between piles of waste tires and/or waste tire material a minimum width of 50 feet to allow access by emergency vehicles and equipment;

-10. Access lanes to and within the facility shall be free of potholes and ruts and be designed to prevent erosion.
+11. ensure that lanes to and within the facility are free of potholes and ruts and be designed and maintained to prevent erosion;